lucapette/website/content/writing/my-programming-principles.md

 little premise.
 When I say "tests", I mean the automated verification process that your systems (kind of) work.
 I do not mean TDD.
 I have nothing against TDD but it's a development methodology.
-My opinion about programming methodologies is that none of them always work and they are great in specific contexts.
-Which means I don't have much to say about them in general and TDD in particular.
-So back to tests as a verification process.
+My opinion about programming methodologies is that none of them always work and that most  are great in specific contexts.
+Back to tests as a verification process.

 Let's clarify what I mean with "actual test":